kayondomartin/rust/src/tools/clippy/book/src/development/adding_lints.md

 }
 ```

-Now we can run the test with `TESTNAME=foo_functions cargo uibless`, currently
+Now we can run the test with `TESTNAME=foo_functions cargo uitest`, currently
 this test is meaningless though.

 While we are working on implementing our lint, we can keep running the UI test.
-That allows us to check if the output is turning into what we want by checking the
+That allows us to check if the output is turning into what we want.

-`.stderr` file that gets updated on every test run.
+Once we are satisfied with the output, we need to run `cargo dev bless` to
+update the `.stderr` file for our lint.
+Please note that, we should run
+`TESTNAME=foo_functions cargo uitest` every time before running `cargo dev

-Running `TESTNAME=foo_functions cargo uitest` should pass on its own.
+bless`.
+Running `TESTNAME=foo_functions cargo uitest` should pass then.
 When we
 commit our lint, we need to commit the generated `.stderr` files, too.
 In
-general, you should only commit files changed by `cargo bless` for the
+general, you should only commit files changed by `cargo dev bless` for the
 specific lint you are creating/editing.
+Note that if the generated files are
+empty, they should be removed.

 > _Note:_ you can run multiple test files by specifying a comma separated list:
 > `TESTNAME=foo_functions,test2,test3`.